paultopia/csv2md/README.md

 ## Install

-Just put csv2md anywhere in your $PATH.
+Download csv2md from [releases](https://github.com/paultopia/csv2md/releases).
+Put it on your $PATH.
 If it isn't executable already, change that with `chmod +x csv2md.clj`

 ## Usage